keerthan2/Precrash-Detection/README.md

 # Precrash-Detection
-Submission for Continental Fiction2Science 2019 Hackathon
+Submission for Finals of Continental Fiction2Science 2019 Hackathon.
+Secured the highest score for ideation and implementation.